 Until today.
 Any digital native starting a company will design their business around the customer.
-They understand that their future success and growth depends as much on the customer experience they deliver as it does their products and services.
+They understand that their future success and growth depend on the customer experience they deliver as they do their products and services.
 In the digital age, the ability to constantly evolve your business as customer tastes change is critical to survival.

 While most existing companies understand this imperative, few are effectively managing to respond.
-The statistics around digital transformation failures make for dismal reading (see here).
+The statistics around digital transformation failures make for dismal reading.
 Most organizations mistake a long list of expensive digital change initiatives for the solution.

-But if there is one important thing Salesforce has learned helping leaders across every industry: Adding new technology to old-fashioned, product-centric thinking doesn’t generate the change businesses really need.
+But if there is one important thing Salesforce has learned by helping leaders across every industry: adding new technology to old-fashioned, product-centric thinking doesn’t generate the change businesses really need.

 Future-fit companies are redesigning their businesses to compete on the most important market differentiator: their ability to understand, engage, and earn the trust of their customers.
 These companies now put the customer at the center.